fvwmorg/fvwmorg.github.io/Wiki/Irc/index.md

 ---
-layout : wiki
+layout: wiki
-title : Irc
+title: Irc
-type : main
+type: main
-weight : 300
+weight: 300
-description : |
+description: |
   #fvwm on irc.libera.chat has been a gathering place for Fvwm users.
   Here is the channel FAQ and a few conversations that occurred on irc.